Relax: Composable Abstractions for End-to-End Dynamic Machine Learning: Abstraction

 \subsection{First-Class Symbolic Shape Abstraction}

 The shape of a tensor is very useful information in the context of ML frameworks, especially for memory planning.
 Oftentimes, however, tensor shapes are unknown at compile time and must be dealt with dynamically.
 One approach for reasoning about dynamic shape dimensions is to introduce an \emph{any}~(or unknown) value to represent dynamic dimensions, as in ONNX~\cite{onnx}, Relay~\cite{roesch2020thesis}, and some MLIR dialects~\cite{lattner2021mlir}.
 Unfortunately, this approach fails to preserve potentially useful information, like relations or constraints between shape dimensions (e.g., if one tensor has dimension $n$, another may be $4n$).
-Such information can be valuable for compiler optimizations, whereas marking the dimension as \emph{any} erases it entirely.
+Such information is valuable for compiler optimizations, whereas marking the dimension as \emph{any} erases it entirely.

-We instead introduce a first-class symbolic shape annotation~(shown in \autoref{fig:approach:first-class-sym-shape}).
+We instead introduce a first-class symbolic shape annotation~(shown in \autoref{fig:approach:first-class-sym-shape}) for better reasoning and optimizations of dynamic shape models.
 A symbolic shape annotation describes each shape dimension using a symbolic expression, comprised of integer variables and constants.
-Consequently, for models whose shapes are fully static, \sys shape annotations subsumes existing static shape--based annotation.
-For dynamic machine learning models with a mixed set of dynamic and static dimensions, \sys not only expresses the shape dimensions symbolically but tracks the symbolic relations over the dimensions.
-This symbolic shape relations help us apply more dynamic shape--aware optimizations.
+Consequently, for fully static models, \sys shape annotations subsumes existing static shape--based annotations.
+For models with a mixed set of dynamic and static dimensions, \sys not only expresses the shape dimensions symbolically but tracks the symbolic relations over dimensions as well.
+These symbolic shape relations help us apply more dynamic shape--aware optimizations.
 For example, we will know the total number of elements after the \texttt{flatten} operator is $4n$ in \autoref{fig:approach:first-class-sym-shape} and is the same as the input, suggesting potential buffer reuses.

 Besides serving as annotations, a symbolic shape can also be used as a first-class value in the computation.
 For example, the \texttt{reshape} operator in \autoref{fig:approach:first-class-sym-shape} takes the symbolic shape $(n, 4)$ as input and outputs a tensor value with the same shape.
 Symbolic shape expressions can also be used to construct arguments to tensor functions.